jettylabs-archive/jetty_access_control/website/docs/getting-started/index.md

 :::note

-In this walk-through, we will connect to Snowflake, dbt, and Tableau.
+In this walkthrough, we will connect to Snowflake, dbt, and Tableau.
 We will continue to add support for additional data tools, so please [let us know](mailto:support@get-jetty.com) if this stack doesn't meet your needs!

 :::